jswithalex/BACE-Winter2015/glossary.md

 #### Glossary of JavaScript Terms We have Used So Far

 **Variable**: A name for the value at a particular **location** in memory.
-This value is subject to change, which is why variables are useful because they give us a way to keep track of the container.
-This lets you straight-forward way of keeping track of a value that might change.
+Variables are useful because they give us a way to keep track of the container of a value and not the value itself.
+This way, we can change the value and retain the 'handle' to the container.

 ```javascript
 var a = 14;